kubemod/kubemod/README.md

 Field `rejectMessage` is an optional message displayed when a resource is rejected by a `Reject` ModRule.
 The field is a Golang template evaluated in the context of the object being rejected

 ## Miscellaneous

+### Execution tiers

+`ModRules` are matched and executed in tiers.

+When executing `ModRules` against a Kubernetes resource, KubeMod executes all `ModRules` in the lowest tier first, then passes the patched results to the next tier of `ModRules`.
+This cascading execution continues until the highest tier of `ModRules` has been executed.

+Set the `executionTier` property of a `ModRule` to control which tier it belongs to.
+The execution tier of a ModRule can be set to any integer value between `-32767` and `32766`.
+It defaults to `0`.

+The execution tier pipeline can be used to create powerful systems of `ModRules`.

+For example, let's say that we have a `ModRule` with `executionTier` of `1` which replaces all Docker Hub container images of all deployments with corresponding images hosted in a private container registry.
+Then another `ModRule` with `executionTier` of `2` can be created to detect deployments with private container registry images and inject an appropriate `imagePullSecrets` secret into the Deployment's pods.

+The second `ModRule` will trigger for all deployments which refer to the private container registry, including the ones that originally used Docker Hub images, but were modified by the first `ModRule` to use the private registry.
+This tiered execution behavior allows us to develop less redundant and more generic `ModRules`.

+#### Gotchas

+When multiple `ModRules` in the same execution tier match the same resource object, all of the ModRule patches are executed against the object in an indeterminate order.
+Be careful when creating `ModRules` int the same execution tier - make sure that their match criteria and patch sections don't overlap leading to unexpected behavior.

 ### Namespaced and cluster-wide resources